Add vCenters to a site in BlueXP disaster recovery

 Before you can create a disaster recovery plan, you need to add a primary vCenter server to a site and a target vCenter disaster recovery site in BlueXP.

-After they are added, BlueXP disaster recovery performs a deep discovery of the vCenter environments, including vCenter clusters, ESXi hosts, datastores, storage foot print, virtual machine details, SnapMirror replicas, and virtual machine networks.
+After vCenters are added, BlueXP disaster recovery performs a deep discovery of the vCenter environments, including vCenter clusters, ESXi hosts, datastores, storage foot print, virtual machine details, SnapMirror replicas, and virtual machine networks.

 -

-Log in to BlueXP and select Protection > Disaster recovery from the left nav.
+Log in to BlueXP and from the left navigation menu, select Protection > Disaster recovery.

 You’ll land on BlueXP disaster recovery Dashboard page.
 When you first start with the service, you need to add vCenter information.
 Later, the Dashboard displays data about your sites and replication plans.